Find out about Waterfox and how it all began.

 - FounderAlex is the founder and lead developer of Waterfox.

-- HelperAdam is one of Alex's mates and helps out with random scripting and menial tasks ;-)
+- HelperAdam is one of Alex's friends who helps out with various scripting for Waterfox

 Waterfox was started back in March 2011 by myself (Alex Kontos), a 16 year old student.
 I had a fascination for the web and wanted to help expand on the ideals of what Mozilla had for a free and open web.
 And so I decided to make Waterfox, a 64-Bit browser based on Mozilla’s free and open source platform.